nicholas-chin/faker-tutorial-2025-Summer/databricks_free_edition.md

    1. Location, example: Canada
    2. Read the Terms of Service, click "Continue"
       - <img width="200" height="300" alt="image" src="https://github.com/user-attachments/assets/de481658-899a-45b7-b0fd-d43c6a267381" />
-1. You are ready, if you see Databricks Free Edition Account Workspace landing page: "Welcome to Databricks".
+1. You are now ready, provided if you see Databricks Free Edition Account Workspace landing page: "Welcome to Databricks".

 ## Add Member to your Databricks Free Edition Account
 Once you have signed up for a Databricks Free Edition Account, you can invite your team member to start learning and building.